 A mast cell or a mastocyte is typically a white blood cell.
 It is a special kind of granulocyte, which is a part of the immune system and laden with histamine and heparin.
 Besides these, mast cells also secrete the prostaglandin (PG) D2, and leukotriene (LT) C4, which are capable of inducing bronchoconstriction and mucosal edema, both features of asthma.

-In higher vertebrates, the immune system can distinguish self-cells and non-self.
-If this property is lost due to genetic abnormality and it attacks self-cells, then it leads to
+In higher vertebrates, the immune system can distinguish between self-cells and non-self.
+If this property is lost due to genetic abnormality and it attacks self-cells, then it leads to_________.